What should I bring to a Wild One's session?

 What is your cancellation policy for weekly groups?

 The full payment of £45 is due before the beginning of the 6 week block.
 If you miss a session unfortunately we cannot refund except in extreme circumstances.
 The sessions are pre-paid in a 6 week block as we are only able to cater for 16 children at a session.
 If you know that your child will not be returning for the next block, please let us know before the end of the previous block, as this gives us time to fill their space.

-Before lighting a fire at Forest School, the following should be in place: Children must have a secure knowledge of fire circle safety:
+Before lighting a fire at Wild One's, the following should be in place: Children must have a secure knowledge of fire circle safety:

 - Children are not allowed to cross the circle or step into the inner circle without permission.

 - Children with long hair will have to have it tied up when to fire activities.